 If you’re looking for a platform that focuses more on the bottom line than usability, read our Mavenlink review.
 It’s a great tool for keeping tabs on the financial side of your projects.

-monday.com is a mixed bag on price.
+monday.com’s pricing is a mixed bag.
 It doesn’t have a free offering, but its Basic plan is cheap as chips.
 You can get five team members signed up for just $25 per month.
 If there’s only one or two of you, it isn’t such good value.

 Its two-week free trial lets you try most features, including much of what’s available on the Pro tier.
 You don’t need a card to sign up, either.